What is the Difference Between a Prosthodontist and an Oral Surgeon?

 A prosthodontist focuses on repairing damaged teeth and replacing missing teeth to restore oral function and facial aesthetics.

-Prosthodontists use a range of dental procedures and appliances to achieve the desired look for a patient including:
+Prosthodontists use a range of cosmetic dental procedures and appliances to achieve the desired look for a patient including:

-· Porcelain and composite resin veneers
+· Composite resin and Porcelain veneers

 · Dentures